US airlines give in to China's demands over Taiwan

 "Like other carriers, American is implementing changes to address China's request.
 Air travel is global business, and we abide by the rules in countries where we operate," American spokeswoman Shannon Gilson told CNN.

-Delta and United did not respond to requests for comment outside of regular office hours.
+United did not respond to a request for comment.
+Delta declined to comment and referred questions to Airlines for America (A4A), which represents the US airline industry.

-"The US airline industry is a global business that must contend with a host of regulations and requirements," US airline industry trade association Airlines For America (A4A) said in a statement on Tuesday.
+"The US airline industry is a global business that must contend with a host of regulations and requirements," the association said in a statement on Tuesday.

 "A4A and the affected US airlines appreciate the engagement and counsel we have received from the administration as carriers begin to implement a solution," it added.